Law and Justice: JD/MS

 The joint JD/MS offers an enriching cross-disciplinary study of law and social science.
 Many of the fundamental concepts addressed in your legal education will be expanded through the MS program, providing you with a different, and ultimately, broader perspective.
 For example, many of the important ideas in law are founded on philosophical or empirical assumptions that receive little discussion in any law school curriculum due to time constraints.
 Because the JD/MS courses in SPA offer a comprehensive understanding of these important concepts, the joint program is ideally suited for those who desire a thorough understanding of how law intersects with theories of justice and justice systems in our society.
 You will find it especially valuable if you are seeking a career in criminal justice, court management and administration, or teaching law or justice at the college level.

-To receive the joint degree, you must satisfy the requirements for the JD in the Washington College of Law and also all requirements for the MS in the Department of Justice, Law and Society of the School of Public Affairs You may apply 6 credit hours of law courses toward the MS degree requirements as well as 6 credit hours of Department of Justice, Law and Society courses toward the JD degree requirements.
+To receive the joint degree, you must satisfy the requirements for the JD in the Washington College of Law and also all requirements for the MS in the Department of Justice, Law and Criminology of the School of Public Affairs You may apply 6 credit hours of law courses toward the MS degree requirements as well as 6 credit hours of Department of Justice, Law and Criminology courses toward the JD degree requirements.
 The joint degree option allows you to complete both degrees in approximately four years of full-time study, much sooner than if you pursued the degrees separately.

 In this program, you enhance your general legal education with intensive study in the following areas: